This article applies to:

 - CloudExtend Outlook for NetSuite

-The CloudExtend Apps above use NetSuite's native login flow available with NetSuite 2019.2.
+The CloudExtend Apps above use NetSuite's native 3-Step Authorization login flow.
 For more on the login flow see this article.
 CloudExtend Apps are designed to work seamlessly with SAML Single On as long as NetSuite and the IDP are configured correctly.
 We've created this troubleshooting article which can be used to ensure that your organization is aware of issues we have run into when something is misconfigured and the steps required to fix the issue(s).

 Before troubleshooting ensure that the following permissions are enabled in the roles your users will use with CloudExtend.

 - User Access Tokens

 Be sure that SAML Single Sign On is set as the primary authentication method (Setup->Integration-> SAML Single Sign On)